 President Emerita, Barnard College

-Debora Spar is the MBA Class of 1952 Professor of Business Administration at Harvard Business School.
+Debora Spar is the MBA Class of 1952 Professor of Business Administration at Harvard Business School and Senior Associate Dean of HBS Online.
 Her current research focuses on issues of gender and technology, and the interplay between technological change and broader social structures.
 Spar tackles some of these issues in her forthcoming book The Virgin and the Plow: How Technology Shapes How We Work, Mate, Marry, and Love.

 Spar served as the President of Barnard College from 2008 to 2017, and as President and CEO of Lincoln Center for the Performing Arts from 2017 to 2018.
 During her tenure at Barnard, Spar led initiatives to highlight women’s leadership and advancement, including the creation of the Athena Center for Leadership Studies and the development of Barnard’s Global Symposium series.